lyriad/Apollo/README.md

 # Apollo

-Apollo is a tool for nurses to record patient's blood sample readings.
+Apollo is a tool for nurses to record patient's blood pressure readings.

 ## Requirements